 Deputy Operations Manager and Safeguarding Lead

-Phoebe joined the Diversity and Ability operations team at the end of her psychology conversion Masters in 2018, following a move from studying law to a more compassionate career path.
-Growing up around Oxford, she’s now grown thorough roots in Brighton from studying both degrees at the University of Sussex, with a year abroad in beautiful Prague, but escapes to her mum’s in Cornwall for sun, sea and dog walking when the trains allow it.
-Phoebe is a pet enthusiast and assigns her strong sense of justice to growing up in a big family, along with her Libra star sign, and loves the community spirit and easy going nature of D&A (where it’s much easier to get a word in and feel heard than amongst a gaggle of siblings!).
+Phoebe joined the Diversity and Ability Operations Team at the end of her Experimental Psychology MSc in 2018, following a move from studying Law to a more compassionate career path.
+Growing up around Oxfordshire and Buckinghamshire, she’s now established firm roots in Brighton from studying both degrees at the University of Sussex (with a year abroad in beautiful Prague) but escapes to her mum’s in Cornwall for sun, sea, dog walking and Falmouth’s vegan doughnuts when she can.